Halloween Safety Tips for Dogs

 Dog image

-• Be sure your dog is wearing identification tags with your name and phone number on them in case you become separated or they escape from the house.
+Be sure your dog is wearing identification tags with your name and phone number on them in case you become separated or they escape from the house.
+Microchipping is the surest way to make sure your dog will be reunited with you if they escape.
+Do NOT dress your dog up at Halloween, or at any other time of year.
+It may be fun for us humans, but many animals find this stressful, restrictive or uncomfortable.

-• Lastly, keep all sweets out of your dog's reach — especially chocolate, which is toxic to dogs.
-Consumption of even small amounts can cause seizures, muscle tremors and vomiting while larger doses can be fatal.
+Lastly, keep all sweets and chocolate out of your dog's reach.
+Chocolate is highly toxic to dogs and consumption of even small amounts can cause seizures, muscle tremors, vomiting and, in larger doses, even death.
+The artificial sweetener, xylitol, is found in many sweets, and is also highly toxic to dogs.
+It causes low blood sugar (hypoglycaemia), seizures and liver failure.
 Stick to dog treats and your dog will be just as happy.

 Following these simple tips will help keep your dog safe, healthy and out of any scary trouble this Halloween.